insight-centre/saffron/FORMATS.md

 #### 5. Taxonomy Extraction
-The phase of supervised taxonomy extraction - ***Command Line Interface Only***

 * `taxonomy`:  Taxonomy extraction with Pairwise Scoring model training.
 It contains the following properties to set up:

+    ##### 5.1   Taxonomy extraction with Pairwise Scoring model training
+    The phase of supervised taxonomy extraction - ***Command Line Interface Only***

     * `negSampling`: The number of negative samples to generate when training.
 The default number is set to 5.0 negative samples -  *only used for training the Pairwise Scoring model*
-  * `features` : The features to use, each of them can be set to "false" or "true" (see example below).
-The default is set to false.
+    * `features` : The features to use, each of them can be set to "false" or "true", with default to "false" (see example below).
+The default for the overall "features" property is set to null.

-            ```
             "features": {
                 "gloveFile": "/home/.../ GloVe-1.2.zip",
                 "hypernyms": "/.../.../XYZ.txt",